paleolimbot/2021-06-25_dfo-git-3/README.md

 ## Pull Request

-The final step is to "pull" the changes back into this repository!
-To do this, visit your repository page on GitHub (https://github.com/YOUR_USER_NAME/2021-05-28_dfo-git-pr) and click on "contribute", then "Open Pull Request".
+The final step is to "pull" the changes back into the main/master branch!
+To do this, visit <https://github.com/paleolimbot/2021-06-25_dfo-git-3/compare>, find your branch, and click *New Pull Request*.

 ![](screenshot/pull-request.png)